mukund-v/cis530project/evaluation/scoring.md

 }
 ```

+# Metrics
+The evaluation statistics are broken into two sets of scores and then combined using a weighted average: one for questions that are answerable with a certain probability (HasAns below), and questions that are not answerable with a certain probability (NoAns below).
+For each of these sets two scores are given: one for the percent of questions that were answered exactly correct (after some normalization like casing and removing whitespace) ({}_exact below), and another that is an f1 score based on common tokens between answers ({}_f1 below).

+These two sets are combined with a weighted average based on the number of answerable (HasAns_total below) and unanswerable questions (NoAns_total below) as a fraction of the total questions (total below).
+This provides an exact score and f1 score for the entire dataset ("exact", "f1" below).

 # Output
 We can use the --out-file flag to provide an output filepath to dump the evaluation JSON.